big-armor/toxic-content-monitoring/README.md

 **Deployment**

-The following deployment instructions are for tht Google Cloud Shell:
+The following deployment instructions are for Google Cloud:

 1) Create a VM instance keeping in mind the amount of Memory your model will need(Make sure to allow http/https traffic)

-2) Connect to the instance you created sby clicking the ssh button
+2) Connect to the instance you created by clicking the ssh button

 3) run command:gcloud init to specifiy username and project